cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 Sit down there at the free table in the first back room and order two hamburgers.
 About 20 minutes."

-Marlene: "I will be a shit.
+Marlene: "I won't do shit.
 Just because you say that?
 Why would I do that?"

 Oskar: "I don't know."